1 Corinthians 4:4 “My conscience is clear, but that does not make me innocent. It is the Lord who judges me.”

-I suppose my next thought would lead me to ask the question, ‘how do I define what is right and what is wrong?’
+My next thought leads me to ask the question, ‘how do I define what is right and what is wrong?’

-Paul reflected on this thought on a few occasions, but first, the idea of what is right.
 Just because I don’t feel guilty, doesn’t mean I am free of guilt.
-If I don’t feel it’s wrong to steal because I’m hungry and have no money, does the fact that the one I steal from, who does believe it’s wrong to steal may violate their conscience but still try to justify it by the means.
+If I don’t feel it’s wrong to steal because I’m hungry and have no money, does this change the fact that I have stolen?
+The one who does believe it’s wrong to steal may violate their conscience but still try to justify it by the means.

-I’ve been watching the news lately, to my chagrin I’ve noticed this increasing trend of rioters looting businesses, usually after an election or event they disagreed with.
+Not long ago there was a trend of rioters looting businesses, usually after an election or event they disagreed with.
 It seems once someone breaks a window and walks in to steal the wares, everyone else thinks it’s fine to go in and steal as well.
-There seems to be a piggyback effect of conscience where many feel wrong about stealing until someone else comes along and doesn’t feel wrong, then the others proceed to allow their consciences to give way to their desire for loot.
+There’s a piggyback effect of conscience where many feel wrong about stealing until someone else comes along and doesn’t feel wrong, then the others proceed to allow their consciences to give way to their desire for loot.

-The phrase, “everyone is doing it”, is a common teenage excuse for getting their parents to acquiesce to illicit behavior, many times detrimental to their health or well being.
-The gained maturity and wisdom their parents have acquired is disregarded for the sake of a night of pleasure.
-The kids who desire to party it up feel justified by the sheer number of kids partaking of the revelry.
-This leads to the conundrum as to whether cultural sympathies can define what is right and wrong?
+The phrase, “everyone is doing it”, is a common teenage argument for getting their parents to allow behavior that typically leads to trouble.
+The maturity and wisdom the parents have acquired is disregarded for the sake of pleasure.
+The teens who desire to party it up feel justified in partaking by the sheer number of kids involved.
+This leads to the question as to whether cultural sympathies should define what is right and wrong?

-Post modernism is a term that has been used with some regularity for the past 50 years or so.
-The fundamental difference between modernism and postmodernism is that modernist thinking is about the search of an abstract truth of life while postmodernist thinkers believe that there is no universal truth, abstract or otherwise.
+Postmodernism is a term that has been used with some regularity for the past 50 years or so.
+The fundamental difference between modernism and postmodernism is that modernists search for an abstract truth for life while postmodernist thinkers believe that there is no universal truth, abstract or otherwise.

 The idea that ‘truth is what you make it’, is a growing trend in modern day universities and cults for that matter.
-It has been advancing in popularity since the idea of holding this position allows its adherents to subscribe to a philosophy of life in which there are no absolutes.
+It has been advancing in popularity because it allows those who subscribe to this philosophy of life no absolutes by which to feel guilty.
 God’s laws are rendered as obsolete, social responsibility is dependent on what works best for you and governing authority is looked at as evil and must eventually be overthrown.
 Is it any wonder we are witnessing the chaos in American cities where rioting is being revered and the police castigated as being totally corrupt.

 The insanity of holding the position of relativism was in full display when I had a conversation with a local Ramtha follower.
-The local cult is based on the channeling of a 5000yr old “warrior spirit”, and its followers practicing transcendental meditation among other demonically controlled practices.
-The man I attempted to share the gospel with proceeded to share with me what it meant to follow this line of thinking.
+The local cult is based on the channeling of a 5000 year old “warrior spirit” with its followers involved in transcendental meditation and other demonically controlled practices.
+The man I attempted to share the gospel with proceeded to share with me what he meant in following this line of thinking.
 “Whatever is true for you is true for you and the same goes for me”, he exclaimed with delight.
 So I asked the wayward pilgrim a question, “What if I say your wrong?”, and without hesitation he declared, “Your right!”
-Oddly enough, he didn’t consider his rhetoric completely denied itself and has no logical progression of thought, it simply was an idea that sounded good to him.
+Oddly enough, he didn’t consider that his response completely denied itself and had no logical progression of thought, it simply was an idea that sounded good to him.

 *Part of the reason this post-modernist thinking has become so prominent in America is it provides a safe haven from guilt (at least so they think.)